LearnPress/learnpress/readme.txt

 ~ Fixed wrong ordering of course item when adding new ~ Fixed order for multiple user is not show in list of orders ~ Fixed some text is not translatable
+~ Fixed breadcrumb not show page name when viewing archive course ~ Fixed archive course show header is title of first course

 = 3.0.9 =
 + GDPR compliance